I had unprotected oral sex. Should I get tested?

 Oral sex is a sexual activity that involves stimulation of the genitals using the mouth, lips, or tongue.

-It can also be referred to as fellatio (stimulation of the penis with the mouth, lips, or tongue) or cunnilingus (stimulation of the vulva or clitoris with the mouth, lips, or tongue).
+It can also be referred to as fellatio (stimulation of the penis with the mouth, lips, or tongue), cunnilingus (stimulation of the vulva or clitoris with the mouth, lips, or tongue), or anilingus (stimulation of the anus).

 Many people practice oral sex and can be completely safe when done with a partner you trust and who’s sexual history you’re aware of.